ICJIA/researchhub-docs/docs/auth-guide/tutorials/markdown.md

 ### Special tags

 Markdown allows you to write some HTML directly.
-For Aritlces, this is used to apply the proper styling (e.g. text alignment, color, etc.) to images, tables and special information blocks in the document.
+For Aritcles, this is used to apply the proper styling (e.g. text alignment, color, etc.) to images, tables and special information blocks in the document.

 #### Figures